- Who can apply for a UK Fiance Visa?

 Who is the UK Fiancé Visa for?

-The Fiance Visa is a visa category designed for people who are engaged to an eligible person based in the UK.
-The UK-based partner must be either an Irish or British citizen or a person with settled status.
+The Fiance Visa (also known as the Proposed Civil Partner visa) is a visa category designed for people who are engaged to an eligible person based in the UK.
+The UK-based partner must be either a British or Irish citizen or a person with settled status.

-The fiance visa requirements include proof of your relationship and English language level.
+The requirements for Fiance visas include proof of your relationship and English language level.
 There are also financial requirements that you must meet in order to be granted the UK Fiance Visa.

-If granted, you will be given leave to enter the UK for up to six months.
+If you’re successful as a Fiance visa applicant, you will be given leave to enter the UK for up to six months.
 It is a requirement of the fiance visa that you get married to your partner within this time period.

 Before your visa expires, you must apply for a new form of visa (switch your visa category) if you wish to stay with your spouse in the UK.
 Most people will apply for a UK Spouse Visa.
 There is a significant amount of documentation and preparation involved in this application.